Lucky birthstone for April born according to Chinese zodiac

 - Prasiolite: This amethyst type has a yellow-green appearance with slight purple tints throughout.
 You’ll find these in green amethyst jewellery pieces.

-For those looking to find a suitable gemstone, Hong Kong has plenty of options.
-You can hop onto the e-commerce platforms like Omsa, All About You, Moon Conversations as well as HeyStone and grab your pick.
+For those looking to find a suitable gemstone, India has plenty of options.
+You can hop onto the e-commerce platforms like Nordstorm and Farfetch and grab your pick.

+Hero image: Courtesy Murilo Fonseca/ Pexels; Feature image: Courtesy Anete Lusina/ Pexels

 Frequently Asked Questions (FAQs)